cdluminate/ProdL/ProdL.md

 ### 0.7.
 Remote Access

 #### 0.7.1.
-OpenSSH (SSH)
+OpenSSH (SSH) -- Remote Login Client

-For what it's worth, I think OpenSSH is the most resilient remote access solution.
+For what it's worth, I think OpenSSH is the most robust and resilient remote access solution.
 Please refer to the public materials for its basic usage.
 I shall point out some keys about it: